 Well, these aren’t easy questions to answer for sure.
 It really depends on the type of bettor you are, the sport you are betting on and the circumstances in which you are betting.

 Because there are so many different types of bets available, new bettors may find it all a trifle confusing.
-Because of this, it’s hugely important to know exactly what different types of bets there are out there.
+Because of this, it’s hugely important to know exactly what different types of bets there are out there and understanding how they work.

 Some types of bets are simple, others are trickier, but we have compiled an explanation of each type of bet you might come across as you go through your online sportsbetting journey.
 The terminology may be different in other areas of the world, so do watch out.
 Also, make sure you never place money on a bet unless you are totally sure what that bet is.